 The Neurological Emergencies Treatment Trials (NETT) Network was an NIH created network dedicated to neurologic emergency care research studies.
 NETT was funded from 2012-2018, however a few of the NETT based trials had ongoing research activity after the official end date.
 Final closeout of the last active study (ESETT) is expected in 2020.

 The NETT was made up of 17 "Hub" institutions nationwide, each having at least three "Spoke" hospitals.
 The NETT Network was an interdisciplinary, including, but not limited to, emergency physicians, neurologists, and neurosurgeons.

-OHSU is currently serving as a primary hub site for NETT.
-As a hub site, OHSU coordinates local sites, and participates in research projects that are being performed at multiple sites around the United States.
+OHSU was a primary hub site for NETT.
+As a hub site, OHSU coordinated study participation at multiple local and regional sites and participated in all NETT research trials.
 These trials study many different kinds of neurologic issues, such as traumatic brain injury, stroke, or seizure.

 Established Status Epilepticus Treatment Trial (ESETT)

 The ESETT Trial was conducted at OHSU from November 2015-June 2018, and OHSU enrolled 9 subjects locally, and 2 at our satellite site, University of Utah (Dr. Scott Younquist, PI).

 - Findings from this trial were published on Nov.
 28, 2019, in the New England Journal of Medicine, below is a summary graphic.